Falls lies in Draper's Corner Canyon riding

 Hollow interconnector (mile 0.4 when climbing uphill) and the Rattler

-trail fork (just downhill from Ghost Falls itself) is expert in tech
+trail fork (just downhill from Ghost Falls itself) is upper-intermediate in tech

 requirement, with some big embedded boulders.
 Intermediates can walk a couple of